-Well, after a few weeks of seeing her just sitting there, not talking to anyone I decided to just say hi, it couldn't hurt, right.
-I knew what it was like to be at a new school, where everyone knew each other and no one knew who-in-the-heck you were.
-I had to change schools last year for just half the year while my step-dad was in the hospital and now I was back at my old school but for those 6 monthsto say the least, it was challenging.
+Well, after a few weeks of seeing her just sitting there, not talking to anyone I decided to just say hi, it couldn't hurt, right?
+I knew what it was like to be at a new school, where everyone knew each other, and no one knew who-in-the-heck you were.
+I had to change schools last year for just half the year while my stepdad was in the hospital and now, I was back at my old school, but those 6 months were challenging to say the least.
 So, I knew what it was like to feel completely alone in a new school.

 So, I went for it and just said hi.
 I learned she was an exchange student from Poland.
 She spoke good English but with a heavy accent.
-After introducing her to some of my closest friends and all of us hanging out before class for a few weeks, we became friends.
+After introducing her to some of my closest friends and all of us hanging out before class for a few weeks, a friendship grew.
 She told me she was living with a family that didn't treat her or their own daughter very well.
 She wasn't allowed to do after school activities or the group exchange student activities.
-She had a list of chores to do after school and then just had to hang out in her room.
-The exchange parents were also very verbally abusive to their own daughter and she had to witness it every day.
+After school, she had a list of chores to do and then just had to hang out in her room.
+The exchange parents were also very verbally abusive to their own daughter, and she had to witness it every day.

 I decided this was no way for an exchange student to be living and I had to do something about it.
 I went directly home and asked my parents if she could move in with us.
 This might not be such a big deal except that we were already maxed out at my house.
-We lived in a pretty small three bedroom house.
-I shared a room with my sister, and my three brothers shared a room, my step-dad was disabled so we were very short on money so how was it all going to work.but my parents agreed.
+We lived in a pretty small three-bedroom house.
+I shared a room with my sister, and my three brothers shared a room, my stepdad was disabled so we were very short on money.
+No one was sure how it was going to work, but my parents agreed.

-You can make someone's day by telling them come sit with us #comesitwithus or by just saying hi #JustSayHi #JustSayHello.
-So, the person might not be an exchange student living with an abusive family but they might just be in need of a friend.
+You can make someone's day by telling them "Come sit with us" or by just saying "hello."
+So, the person might not be an exchange student living with an abusive family, but they might just be in need of a friend.